How will UK and London travel be affected by the Queen’s funeral?

 Where will travel be most affected?

 Central London.
-Her Majesty will be lying in state in Westminster Hall at the Palace of Westminster in central London until 6.30am on Monday 19 September.
+Her Majesty is lying in state in Westminster Hall at the Palace of Westminster in central London until 6.30am on Monday 19 September.

 Parts of central London are closed to normal traffic, with many bus routes curtailed.
-While the Tube is running normally, some station access points may be closed.
+While the Tube is running normally, some station access points are closed.

-On Sunday, significant disruption is likely at London airports – primarily Heathrow and Stansted – due largely to heads of state travelling in for the funeral.

-On the day of the funeral, there will be extensive road closures in London and Windsor, and some Underground and national rail stations could be affected.
+On the afternoon of the funeral, there will be extensive road closures between central London and Windsor.

 Air traffic restrictions will be in place at Heathrow; normally flights arrive over central London and take off over Windsor, where the Queen will be interred.
 Around 200 flights have been cancelled to and from Heathrow Airport as a result.